photopea/CDR-specification/README.md

 The file structure corresponds to the RIFF format.
 Some "LIST" chunks contain data, which can not be interpreted as subchunks.

+Each CRD file has a version **V** associated with it.
+The structure of some parts of the file may depend on V.

 The file is a sequence of bytes.
 Following data types are used in this document:
 - `asci4` - four bytes, interpreted as a four-byte ASCII string
+- `uint2` - two bytes, interpreted as a 16-bit unsigned integer in Little Endian
 - `uint4` - four bytes, interpreted as a 32-bit unsigned integer in Little Endian
+- `sint2` - two bytes, interpreted as a 16-bit signed integer in Little Endian
+- `sint4` - four bytes, interpreted as a 32-bit signed integer in Little Endian
+- `doubl` - 64-bit floating point number in Little Endian
+- `coord` - if V<600, the value is sint2 / 1000,  otherwise sint4 / 254 000

 ## File Structure